We want to hear about your project

 What can you tell us in 30 seconds?
 Well, scientist-turned-filmmaker Randy Olson says you can tell us a lot.
 He says you should still structure your talk in Three Acts, like a film, a play or a book – just shorter.

-Randy and his colleagues have produced the Connection Storymaker app along with a book, Connection – Hollywood storytelling meets critical thinking.
+Randy and his colleagues have written a book, Connection – Hollywood storytelling meets critical thinking.
+Read more at the Connection story website.

 The conference of the CRC Association is the yearly gathering of member Chairs, Board Members, Directors, key CRC staff (CEOs, Business Managers, Research Managers, Communication Managers, Education & Training Managers), as well as influential people from business, government, universities, State and Commonwealth Research Institutes and the media.